marcbachmann/node-html-pdf/README.md

 ### Footers and Headers

-`html-pdf` can read the header or footer of a page out of the html source.
-You can either set a default header or footer or overwrite that by appending a page number (1 based index) to the `id="pageHeader"` attribute of a html tag.
+`html-pdf` can read the header or footer either out of the `footer` and `header` config object or out of the html source.
+You can either set a default header & footer or overwrite that by appending a page number (1 based index) to the `id="pageHeader"` attribute of a html tag.

 You can use any combination of those tags.
 The library tries to find any element, that contains the `pageHeader` or `pageFooter` id prefix.
 ```html